 Step 3: Complete the program and state-required hours

-The third step in the process of earning your nursing assistant certification is completing your approved program and all of your state’s required training hours.
+The third step in the process of earning your nursing assistant certification and getting on track to become a working CNA is completing your approved program and all of your state’s required training hours.
 Passing your classes and completing these mandatory hours are a prerequisite for taking the certification exam in every state.

 While the requirements for passing your program will depend on the school, the required minimum classroom hours and clinical hours are established by the state.